 Top Management Programme Five-Year, Longitudinal Study

-Over the course of the research study the team will be working with six Top Management Programme cohorts: To date contact has been made and research has been carried out Cohorts 39 and 40.
+Over the course of the research study the team will be working with six Top Management Programme cohorts:

 - TMP 39 (October 2016-April 2017)